ciceksepetitech/eventransit/README.md

 ## Message Processing Mechanism

-An event is published into EvenTransit service.
-EvenTransit transfers published message into event's exchange.
-This exchange delivers message to all bound queues.
-Each queue consumers make HTTP call with message to external services.
+An event is published into the EvenTransit service.
+EvenTransit transfers published messages into the event's exchange.
+This exchange delivers the message to all bound queues.
+Each queue consumer makes an HTTP call with the message to external services.

 ![EvenTransit Message Processing Mechanism](assets/EvenTransitInternalMechanism.svg)